Our HR Strategy

 The University of Cologne supports the initiative of the European Commission to improve working conditions for researchers and to ensure attractive research careers within the European Research Area.
 A continuous enhancement of working conditions and career opportunities is one of the top priorities of our university.

-Having endorsed the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers, the UoC was granted the HR Excellence in Research Award in May 2019.
+Having endorsed the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers, the University of Cologne has applied for the HR Excellence in Research Award.

 Strategic Guidelines for Career Paths in the Post-Doc Stage